-Waitara’s River Walk Wetland Boardwalk is a community asset that evokes connection between settlement and shoreline.
+Waitara’s River Walk Wetland Boardwalk is an asset for the Taranaki community that evokes connection between settlement and shoreline.

 When Chow:Hill’s Landscape Architecture team was asked by Trevor Butler, project lead at Frame Group, to create a new riverside boardwalk for the north Taranaki community of Waitara, the team took inspiration from the native eel (tuna) to shape their design.
 For tangata whenua, the eel was both a food source and a means of connecting with their natural environment: habitat loss means this taonga is now in decline.